itsmemada/Portfolio/README.md

 # Portfolio

-Hi this are some files to my portfolio site made using typescript with React :)
+Hi this is my portfolio

 ## Table of contents
 * [General info](#general-info)